Georgia, Vermont: Geography

 The town occupies the southwest corner of Franklin County, bordered to the south by Chittenden County.
 The western border of the town is within Lake Champlain and its St. Albans Bay.
 St. Albans, the Franklin County seat, is to the north.
 U.S. Route 7 passes through the town, as does Interstate 89, which crosses US-7 at Exit 18 in the southeast part of town.
 Both highways lead north to St. Albans and south to Burlington.

 According to the United States Census Bureau, the town has a total area of 117.1 sqkm, of which 101.9 sqkm is land and 15.3 sqkm, or 13.03%, is water.
 The Lamoille River crosses the southeast corner of the town.

 History

 Georgia was named after King George III by New Hampshire, which was meant to sway the king in a land dispute over Vermont between New York and New Hampshire, both of which claimed to have the rights to the land.
+During the War of 1812, smuggling was common throughout Vermont, except for Georgia, where the citizens formed a blockade to support the embargo on Canadian goods.
+The blockade was so functional that smugglers started to call Georgia "Hell's Gate".